Drugs, ammunition and more than £7,000 cash seized in police operation

-Several operations have been disrupted and 11 people have been charged as part of county lines intensification week which took place between October 3 and October 10.
+Several drugs operations have been disrupted and 11 people have been charged as part of the County Lines crackdown, which took place between October 3 and October 10.

 The arrests were made across the county and into London, including in Southend, Basildon, Chelmsford, Colchester and Clacton.

-Detective Chief Inspector Neal Miller said: “The work our teams put into identifying County Lines, investigating them, establishing who is behind them and then building cases against those involved should not be underestimated.
+Detective Chief Insp Neal Miller said: “The work our teams put into identifying County Lines, investigating them, establishing who is behind them and then building cases against those involved should not be underestimated.

 “But our teams are specialists in their fields.
 They are experts in case building, which means our suspects will not know that an overwhelming case is quietly being built against them so they can be put before the courts.